 don't own a gun, you can still do a Front Sight course.

 gear was sometimes strangely incomplete (speedloaders often

-missing, other times practice guns missing) and the eye and ear
+missing, other times practice guns missing) and the eye protection often

 In addition, if you rent